pa11y/pa11y/MIGRATION.md

 Migrating from 4.0 to 5.0
 -------------------------

-**TODO this migration guide is a work in progress.
-Please update as you work on Pa11y 5.x**

 ### PhantomJS to Headless Chrome

 Pa11y 5.0 switches from PhantomJS to [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
 This allows us to use more modern JavaScript APIs and make Pa11y testing more stable.